Can we save Bahrs Scrub?

 Guy Pearse: We think.
 But it's not.

-SLOW Food is an international not-for-profit organisation founded in 1986 to counteract fast food and fast life, the disappearance of local food traditions, people's dwindling interest in the food they eat, where it comes from, how it tastes and how our food choices affect the rest of the world - people, communities, animals, plants and the environment.
+the food they eat, where it comes from, how it tastes and how our food choices affect the rest of the world - people, communities, animals, plants and the environment.
 There are branches in SEQ and locally at Mt Tamborine.
 Contacts for Queensland are available here.

 As the name suggests, Slow Food represents everything that fast food does not: